Museo-Casa Natal de José Martí

 Iglesia y Convento de Nuestra Señora de Belén

-This huge building was completed in 1718 and functioned first as a convalescent home and later as a Jesuit convent.
-It was abandoned in...
+This huge 1718 building first functioned as a convalescent home and later as a Jesuit convent.
+Abandoned in 1925, it fell into ...

 Iglesia y Convento de Nuestra Señora de la Merced